mca91/ITEWR_DC_Course/chapter2.md

 --- type:NormalExercise lang:r xp: skills: key:54c5e502ca
 ## A Linear Model

+In this exercise, you will learn how to estimate a simple linear regression model.

+In R, linear models can be fitted by use of the `lm()` function.
+An argument to be always specified in `lm()` is a regression formula of the form `y ~ x`.
+This expression states that you want to estimate a linear model of `y` as a function of `x`.

 *Data vectors from the previous exercise is available in your workspace.*

 *** =instructions